bitsofcotton/p0/README.md

 # Tips
 Frequency space prediction is equivalent to differential/integratial prediction in this.
 But it is equivalent to plain prediction in this.

+# Tips
+P0 calculates left differential by periodical one.
+To vanish right hand differential, walk option can be used to vanish with average both side on right side distribution (that caused by range start distribution).

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU